GriffithUniLibrary/limesurvey-intro/content/setup.md

 ## Creating a survey

-If you're just making a survey for yourself,

 {% capture text %}
 1. Open a browser and go to the `Research Survey Centre` web page.